 To learn more about how you can change your relationship with food, read about The Non-Diet Approach and Intuitive Eating.

-Our ebooks – available now!
+Our ebooks – now only available to clients

 Zoe and Jodie have written two ebooks to give you a better understanding of how to start changing your relationship to food, body and exercise in order to escape all the food and fitness madness and discover a better way to take care of your health.

 Nourish – please ask your dietitian for a copy